CodeWithEmil/CodeWithEmil/README.md

 My name is Emilio Nájera!
 I am 15 years old, and I'm from Mexico City, Mexico 🇲🇽.
 I am willing to help my community through the creation of useful projects that create a positive impact on people's lives.

-Since 2021, I have been involved in producing high-quality content focused on teaching programming & web development of all expertise levels in social media through my project "[CodeWithEmil](https://instagram.com/CodeWithEmil)" 🔥.
+Starting in 2021, I have been involved in producing high-quality content focused on teaching programming & web development of all expertise levels in social media through my project "[CodeWithEmil](https://instagram.com/CodeWithEmil)" 🔥.

 <br>